alexgagnon/big-data-final-project/README.md

 ## TODO

-- [ ] - better exception handling
+- [x] - better exception handling
 - [ ] - use LSH for template matching
 - [x] - edit distance similarity metric
 - [ ] - move to objects or classes so we don't hardcode tuple indexes
-- [ ] - query google to see if a given template makes sense
+- [-] - query google to see if a given template makes sense
 - [ ] - fix entity URIs data structure
-- [ ] - waiting spinner
+- [-] - waiting spinner
 - [ ] - also find properties redirects (i.e. 'born' should redirect to 'birth date')
 - [ ] - benchmark against other Simple QALD datasets
-- [ ] - instead of
+- [ ] - add 'top-k' and 'min-refs' as cli args for filtering methods

 ## Concepts